Frequently Asked Questions

-Students from most African countries, the Caribbean, Pakistan, India, Nepal and Bangladesh are required to submit official national exam results (i.e. WASSCE, EGSE, KCSE, CAPE, IGCSE, ISC, SLC).
-You may fax or scan and email a copy of the official certificate if you are unable to mail it.
-Other international students are not required to submit national exam results, but are welcome to do so.
+Students from most African countries, the Caribbean, Pakistan, India, Nepal and Bangladesh are required to submit official external/leaving exam results (i.e. WASSCE, EGSE, KCSE, CAPE, IGCSE, CBSE, ISC, SLC).
+Please ask an official at your school to upload or send exams results to the Admission Office along with the other required academic credentials.

 I'm in an A-Level/IB curriculum.
 What exam information should I submit?

 All students must submit academic transcripts documenting day-to-day performance in secondary school.
 In addition, student pursuing an A-Level curriculum must submit O-Level/IGCSE results and predicted A-Level results.
 Students in an IB curriculum must submit predicted IB exam results.

 Can I receive credit for IB or A level courses?